SIMEXP/fmriprep-denoise-benchmark/content/research_report/results-group.md

 ## Quality control / functional connectivity (QC-FC)

-QC-FC (Power et al., 2015) quantifies the correlation between mean framewise displacement and functional connectivity.
+QC-FC {cite:p}`power_recent_2015` quantifies the correlation between mean framewise displacement and functional connectivity.
 This is calculated by a partial correlation between mean framewise displacement and connectivity, with age and sex as covariates.
 The denoising methods should aim to reduce the QC-FC value.
 Significance tests associated with the partial correlations were performed,